Group therapy shows promise for borderline personality disorder

 Summary

-This study tested whether a type of group therapy (dialectical behavioral therapy) works better than one-on-one supportive therapy for people with borderline personality disorder.
-Sixty-six adults took part, and researchers looked at depression, impulsivity, suicide risk, and other factors.
-The goal was to see which approach helps more with emotional and behavioral symptoms.
+This study tested if group therapy using dialectical behavioral therapy (DBT) works better than one-on-one supportive therapy for people with borderline personality disorder.
+66 adults took part, and researchers looked at depression, impulsivity, suicide risk, and other factors.
+The goal was to see which approach helps more with symptoms and quality of life.

 Disclaimer Read more